 Firefighters can also be exposed to asbestos after a fire has been extinguished.

-As a fire burns, flames and air currents can send asbestos fibers into the surrounding environment.
-If a firefighter removes their respiratory equipment at the scene of the fire, once it has been put out, they may inhale or ingest asbestos without notice.
+As a fire burns, flames and air currents can send asbestos fibers into the air.
+If a firefighter removes their respiratory equipment after the fire has been put out, they may inhale or ingest asbestos without notice.

 Secondhand Asbestos Exposure